Wanna get rid of cable & still watch TV? SAVE money cutting the cord with cable & watch TV for FREE or CHEAP with these alternatives to cable!

 YouTube is also free.
-Younger kids, teens, and adults love watching their favorite youtubers as much regular tv.
+Younger kids, teens, and adults love watching their favorite youtubers as much iI like watching regular tv.

 Most of the free apps also have a monthly paid version that unlocks a lot more episodes and shows.
 Generally the fees are pretty low.
 Mostly around $5 per month for a single channel, like PBS Kids or NickHits.